PetraOleum/2016-Notes/Advanced Genetics.markdown

 > Define linkage disequilibrium and explain how linkage disequilibrium is regulated by recombination.

+###Hutchinson-Gilford progeria syndrome

+2014 Part 1 Q5; 5 points

+> Describe in detail the synthesis, inheritance, and toxic accumulation of LaminA that causes premature ageing in Hutchinson-Gilford progeria syndrome (HGPS)

+LaminA is a protein that forms a network of filaments beneath the nuclear membrane, and can bind directly to DNA.
+A _de novo_ point mutation causes the loss of 50 amino acids due to messing up mRNA splicing.
+The mutation is autosomal dominant, in theory, however because people who have the disease do not live to have children, the mutation is not inherited.
+Build-up of the mutant protein causes an increase in genomic instability due to the interaction with DNA, and decreased length of telomeres.
+Decreased length of telomeres leads to symptoms of premature ageing, e.g. slow growth, dwarfism, hair loss, thin skin, growth and join defects, etc.

+###DNA repair mechanisms

+2014 Part 1 Q4; 5 points

+> Describe two DNA repair mechanisms.
+What is common between these mechanisms?
+What is different between these mechanisms?

+**Base-excision repair**

+* Works on deaminated and oxidised DNA
+* Damage base recognised and cleaved from backbone
+* Backbone cleaved near AP site
+* Polymerase I initiates repair from the free 3&prime; OH at the nick, replacing a portion of the damaged strand and replacing it with undamaged DNA
+* Remaining nick sealed with DNA ligase

+**Nuclease excision repair**

+* Thymine dimers
+* DNA cleaved on damaged strand at 5&prime; and 3&prime; ends of dimer
+* Helicase removes DNA segment
+* DNA polymerase fills gap
+* Ligase seals the nick

+In both cases, the damaged DNA is removed and then replaced by DNA polymerase using the opposing strand as a template&mdash;instead of, say, directly editing the damage and reversing the process.
+In base-excision repair, however, a nick is made at a standard site some distance upstream of the error and a number of bases around the error are replaced until the polymerase disassociates.
+In nuclease excision repair, the damage is specifically removed with nicks made immediately up and downstream of the error and those bases specifically are replaced.

 ##Footnotes
 Footnotes appear below this line, but are coded in markdown after the paragraph in which they feature.